 What you will get is:

-1 SVG file – For Cricut Explore, Silhouette Designer Edition 1 DXF file – For Silhouette users, this format can be opened with the free software version 1 EPS file – For Adobe Illustrator, Corel Draw and Inkscape 1 PNG file – 300 DPI High-Resolution Transparent Background.
+1 SVG file – For Cricut Explore, Silhouette Designer Edition 1 DXF file – For Silhouette users, this format can be opened with the free software version 1 EPS file – For Adobe Illustrator, Corel Draw, and Inkscape 44 PNG files– 300 DPI High-Resolution Transparent Background.
 (PNG files in black as well as a color version)

 Organizing Commercial Use Cut File Designs for Silhouette CAMEO and Cricut

 The easiest way to keep commercial use designs separate from those designs that are for personal use only is to create special folders for them on your computer and/or in your Silhouette Studio library.
 Simply call the folder “Commercial Use” and then create sub folders inside the main folder to organize the designs in any way you’d like - by theme, occasion, material, or designer.

 To create a commercial use folder on a MAC open the Finder Panel and decide where you'd like the folder to be stored.
 If you'd like it in the Documents folder, open the Documents > Right Click > Add Folder.
 Re-name the folder Commercial Use.
 To create sub-folders, open the Commercial Use folder you created > Right click > New Folder.
 Right click on the folder > Re Name the folder based on how you decide to categorize your designs.
 Repeat this process to create multiple sub-folders.

 Silhouette Studio Library File Organization